The Serampore Initiative, West Bengal, India.

 The drawing of the main facade shows the same facade as it will appear after restoration.

 The south part of the building is added sometime in the late 19th century by British to serve as lawcourts.
 The Photo shows the actual condition in 2009 before start of the restoration.

 The drawing below shows the elevation of the same facade after completion of the restoration.

-The illustation to the right show the elevation of the north facade of the South Gate to the former Danish Government Compound before and after restoration
+The drawings to the right show the elevation of the north facade of the South Gate to the former Danish Government Compound before and after restoration.

 The former Denmark Tavern and Hotel is currently in complete ruin.
-Restoration is planned to start in 2015.
+Restoration started in 2015.
 The drawing shows the anticipated appearance of the main facade facing on to the Hooghly River after restoration.

 After clearance of the debris the building archaeological investigations revealed the foundations of the original “pepper pot” staircase and the original flooring situated about half meter below the present floor level.